What do you look for when choosing a mechanical watch?

 Mk4 (circa 1975-79)

-The crown mark is slightly longer and similar to the Mk.5, but the shape of the mouth is closer to the Mk.3.
+The crown mark is slightly longer and similar to the Mk5, but the mouth shape is closer to the Mk3.
 The Oyster designation has returned to a serif-less design.
-If the vertical line on the right side of the "M" is extended downward, it will pass through the "C."
+If the vertical line on the right side of the "M" is extended downward, it will go through the "C."

 Mk5 (circa 1977-79)

-The crown mark is slightly longer and flatter than the Mk.4, with a different mouth shape.
-The vertical line of the "M" extends between the "C" and "H" (identification points).
+The crown mark is slightly longer and flatter than the Mk4, with the mouth shape being different.
+The vertical line of the "M" is extended between the "C" and "H" (identification point).

 The triangle at 12 o'clock is an equilateral triangle.
 Small numbers are printed throughout.
 The initial bezel is bold, but it becomes slightly thinner in later years.

-Service insert (Mk.3) - Similar to the original insert for the Ref.
-16750 and Mk.1 bezel, but the triangle is an isosceles triangle rather than an equilateral one, and the top of the number "8" is larger.
+・It is similar to the Mk1 bezel, but the triangle is not an equilateral triangle but an isosceles triangle. ・Another feature is that the top of the number "8" is larger.

-(Mk.4) Original insert for Ref.16750.
-Largest triangle.
-The circles above and below the number "8" are nearly perfect circles.
+・The triangle is the largest. ・The circles above and below the number "8" are shaped like perfect circles.

-The first early model GMT Master with a crown guard that tapers towards the crown
+The first GMT-Master with a crown guard that tapers towards the crown

 Unlike the later and earlier models, the tip is sharp.

-The PCG is a rare detail found only on early models, both early and late models.
+The PCG is a rare detail that can only be found on early models of both the early and late models.

 Round Crown Guard (RCG)